This page covers the following sections:

 What is a Ruleset?

-Each transformation applied on the dataset is stored in DataPrep as a rule, in order of their execution.
+Each transform applied on the dataset is stored in DataPrep as a rule, in order of their execution.
 The ordered list of these rules is called a Ruleset.
-You can access the Ruleset from the Ruleset pane, where you can add, edit, preview or remove rules that have been applied.
+You can access the Ruleset from the Ruleset pane, where you can add, edit, or remove rules that have been applied.

-1. Click the Ruleset icon in the top-right corner of the Operations page to view the Ruleset pane.
+1. Click the ruleset icon in the top-right corner of the DataPrep Studio page to view the Ruleset pane.

 3. If you select a rule before the latest (last) one in your Ruleset, the data grid is updated to reflect the state of the sample at that time.
-You can edit this transformation applied in the rule using the Operations panel.
+You can edit this transform applied in the rule using the Transforms panel.

 4. When you are in a previous state of the sample, all subsequent rules will be greyed out in the Ruleset pane.

-5. If you apply for a new transformation in a previous state, the new rule will be added after the current selection.
+5. If you apply for a new transform in a previous state, the new rule will be added after the current selection.

 6. At this point, all rules after the new rule will be recomputed for transformation and if this causes any errors in the subsequent rules, they will be highlighted in red.

-7. For example, if you delete the column "first_name" in the new rule when the column is being used in the following rule, it cannot be executed and will be highlighted in red so you can address the issue.
+7. For example, if you delete the column " Modified_Time " in the new rule when the column is being used in the following rule, it cannot be executed and will be highlighted in red so you can address the issue.

 Data source details